badman-returns/portfolio-and-blog-app/README.md

 # Personal Blog and Portfolio
-This project is all about creating web application where I will write blogs about my current projects I will be building and working on as well as will contain list of softwares and tools I have created.
+This project is all about creating web application where I will write blogs about my current projects that I will be building and working on as well as it will contain list of softwares and tools I have created along with my portfolio.
-This application contains a seperate backend and a frontend.
+This application contains a seperate frontend, backend and a database.

 ### Technology Stack
 This web application is going to be built on top of microservice architechture.